MinaAlmasi/finetuning-BERT-bilingual-sentiment/README.md

 ### ```(E2) EVALUATION```
 Evaluate the models on test data, extracting overall performance as well as performance stratified by language.

-By seperating the test set into the individual languages, potential disparities in performance across the two languages is explored.
+By seperating the test set into the individual languages and evaluating the model on only these subsets, potential disparities in performance across the two languages is explored.

 ## Reproducibility
 To reproduce the results, follow the instructions in the [Pipeline](https://github.com/MinaAlmasi/finetuning-BERT-bilingual-sentiment#pipeline) section.